peies97/Sentinel-2-SPM/README.md

 Command line: python version2.py --input IN --output OUT --start ddmmyyyy --end ddmmyyyy
 ______________________________________________________________

-Note: Acolite must be installed
+Note: Acolite must be installed.

 Note: To specify a sensing period, you should write the starting sensing date and
 	the ending sensing date in the command line.